 The diaphragm is put in the vagina before sex, positioned so that it keeps sperm from getting anywhere near the cervix.
 Diaphragms are ‘domes,’ made of thin, soft rubber.
 They form an excellent physical ‘barrier’ to sperm and are use in conjunction with spermicide.
 A diaphragm without spermicidal cream will not be very effective in preventing pregnancy.
-Women’s vaginas come in various sizes (particularly after they’ve had children) so they need to have their vaginal size assessed by a doctor or gynaecologist before using diaphragms.
+Women’s vaginas come in various sizes (particularly after they’ve had children) so they need to have their vaginal size assessed by a doctor before using diaphragms.
 In addition they need to be taught how smear spermicide onto the diaphragm and how to insert it so that the cervix is covered.
 This makes the diaphragm less popular than the oral contraceptive pill (OCP) and condoms.

 Used properly, the diaphragm is an efficient and safe type of contraception.
 It has a success rate of roughly 92 to 96 per cent per year among women who’ve been trained to use it correctly.
 It is higher for women in their late 30s or 40s – which is when many women use it.
 But if women just ‘stick it in’ at the last moment, without being too sure where it’s going, then the success rate will be much lower.
 Each diaphragm will last several years if it is carefully looked after, so this is an inexpensive contraceptive method.
 Diaphragms can be used by most women without any kind of inconvenience or discomfort.
 So this is a good option for a woman who dislike condoms, or who cannot take the Pill for some reason or another, or for women who can’t use IUDs.
 It’s also popular with women who are older, and whose fertility is therefore a little lower.